 Station 3:

-During a trip to France, the Poiriers purchased a beanie for 22.99 euros.
+During a trip to France, Mr. Foster purchased a beanie for 22.99 euros.
 At the time of the transaction, 1 euro = $1.33 CDN.
-When they arrived at Canadian customs, they had to pay an 18% customs fee and then the harmonized sales tax (HST).
-What is the price, in Canadian dollars, paid for the hat?
+When he arrived at Canadian customs, Mr. Foster had to pay an 18% duty on the hat and then the harmonized sales tax (HST).
+What is the total price, in Canadian dollars, for the hat?